Thomas van den Berge, solo indie developer.

 Out now on Steam and Rift.
-Viveport release will follow.
+Quest 2 is releasing on March 24.

 PC VR, supporting SteamVR, Rift and WMR.
-Quest 2 support will come soon (Quest 1 is TBD) to the App Lab.
+Quest 2 support will come soon.

 Discover your inner artist.

-Vermillion offers a far richer painting experience than any other VR painting app to date.
+Vermillion features a far richer painting experience than any other VR painting app to date.
 Developed with the feedback of both traditional and digital artists, you’re sure to get the fun of oil painting without any of the frustration.
-The painting experience starts with mixing colors on the palette.
-Just whisking your brush through piles of paint is enough to reach any hue or value.
+To start the painting experience, you just whisk your brush through piles of paint on the palette to reach any hue or value.
 The colors mix realistically, so yellow and blue form green, and opposing colors such as blue and orange create black.
-Add some paint thinner to create transparent washes.
-Because Vermillion is all about wet-on-wet painting, colors mix on the canvas as well.
+You can also add some paint thinner to create transparent washes.
+Because Vermillion is all about wet-on-wet painting, colors will mix on the canvas as well.
 This allows for effortlessly smooth and natural blending of color.
 But because this is still a digital canvas, you get benefits which are sure to spark the envy of any traditional artist: layers, and undo/redo!

 <div class=”sketchfab-embed-wrapper”> <iframe title=”Pink Spoonbill Oil Painting” frameborder=”0″ allowfullscreen mozallowfullscreen=”true” webkitallowfullscreen=”true” allow=”fullscreen; autoplay; vr” xr-spatial-tracking execution-while-out-of-viewport execution-while-not-rendered web-share width=”832″ height=”624″ src=”https://sketchfab.com/models/ccb05a3c06434916b6a45459e908e5e4/embed?ui_theme=dark”> </iframe> </div>